vertilia/text/README.md

 Programming in C with gettext historically consists of the following phases (simplified):

 1. define the source messages language used in your code (normally english)
-2. use gettext functions in your source code when using localized messages
+2. use gettext functions in your source code when working with localized messages
    - (without existing translations, gettext functions simply return the passed strings, so the code is already working at this stage, returning english messages in all environments)
 3. use gettext command line utilities to scan your code and extract localized messages, producing (or updating) `.po`